Transfer Student FAQ

 Q: What is the deadline for transfer admission for fall 2014?

-A: July 1.
+A: August 1.
 However, you may submit an application after completing the first semester of law school to receive a conditional acceptance based on continued and consistent academic success.
-Applications for conditional review are accepted beginning Jan.
-1 through May 1.
+Applications for conditional review are accepted through May 1.

 Q: Can I transfer after first semester?